 For me, writing is often about discovery, and I find great joy in research.
 A poem about a dog, a star, an incident, often reveals the wide breadth of the cosmos.
 That we live on a pale, blue dot.
 That to see takes time, like having a friend takes time.
 (Thank you, Carl Sagan and Georgia O’Keefe.)

 Moments of insight can occur often if we are open to them.
 Writing can be a way to navigate the wonderful moments of time—and to give rise to clarity, flow, and action.
 (Reading, yoga, and meditation ain’t bad for that either.)

-I have a writing studio on the town square in West Plains, Missouri.
-My door is often open.
+Thank you for visiting my site.
 I look forward to engaging with you in conversation and in the writing life.